alberti42/Volume-Control/README.md

 -------------------------

 * The volume of Apple Music (previously iTunes) cannot be directly controlled from the keyboard.
 Volume keys only affect the global system volume.
-* You might desire to directly control Apple Music's volume, especially  when listening to musing on external speakers like AirPlay devices.
+* You might desire to directly control Apple Music's volume from your keyboard, especially when listening to music on external speakers like AirPlay devices.
 The volume level of AirPlay devices depends on the volume controlled by Music, and not on the global volume.
+Unfortunately, Apple does not provide a way to adjust Music's volume from the keyboard.
-* Sometimes you might desire to hide the volume heads-up overlay from your screen, especially when watching movies.
+* You might desire to hide the volume heads-up overlay from your screen, especially when watching movies.
 This app can be configured to hide it.
 * You might want to customize the step size when adjusting the volume.

 How to get it installed?